Nassau: Appointee financial disclosure forms go digital

 “The county’s paper-based financial disclosure system does not allow for the efficient, electronic cross-referencing between public officials’ disclosed relationships and potential county contractors,” the 52-page report stated.
 "It has little utility in the detection and prevention of corruption."

+Singas said the old, outdated paper forms were largely useless in spotting conflicts of interest.
+Key portions of information, she said, would often be left out and handwritten sections were often largely illegible.

+"Those seeking to avoid disclosure could do so with impunity," Singas said.
+"Even if the Board of Ethics reviewed the disclosures, conflicts would be very difficult to identify since the handwritten content could not be cross-referenced with vendor databases and contracts."

-This new electronic system, officials said, will interface with Nassau's existing contract and vendor tracking systems, increasing the visibility of potential conflicts of interest, while continuing to maintain the same level of privacy as the earlier paper system.
+This new electronic system, officials said, will interface with Nassau's existing contract and vendor tracking systems.

-"Nassau's old county contracting procedures created a recipe for corruption with opportunities for unscrupulous government officials to double-deal and line their pockets," Singas said in a statement.
-"In 2015, I proposed steps to streamline and modernize Nassau's contracting and financial disclosure process, and thanks to County Executive Curran's efforts implementing these reforms, employee financial disclosures will finally be available as a potent tool to prevent conflicts of interest and corruption."

 CORRECTION: The financial disclosure forms will not be available in a public database.
 The information was incorrect in a previous version of this story.